-Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Mylan Nv.
-Portfolio managers use these models to forecast risk, optimize portfolios and review performance.
+Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Viatris Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how MYL stock compares to 2,000+ US-based stocks, and to peers in the Health Technology sector and Pharmaceuticals: Generic industry.
+We show how VTRS stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Investment Advice industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.